thabnir/long-wordle/README.md

-# KWordle
+# long-wordle

-KWordle is a Wordle clone written in Kotlin.
+long-wordle is a Wordle clone written in Kotlin.

 Only, this one chooses from the entire English dictionary.